 Standard Name Requirements AASB 9 Financial Instruments and amending standards AASB 2010-7 /AASB 2012-6 /AASB 2014-7 /AASB 2014-8 30 June 2019 Significant revisions to the classification and measurement of financial assets, reducing the number of categories and simplifying the measurement choices, including the removal of impairment testing of assets measured at fair value.
 The entity has not yet determined the magnitude of any changes which may be needed.
-AASB 15 Revenue from Contracts with Customers 30 June 2018 This standard provides guidance on the recognition of revenue from customers.
+AASB 15 Revenue from Contracts with Customers 30 June 2019 This standard provides guidance on the recognition of revenue from customers.
 The entity has not yet determined the magnitude of any changes which may be needed.
-AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interest in Joint Operations 30 June 2017 The Standard amends AASB 11 to provide guidance on the accounting for acquisitions of interests in joint operations in which the operation constitutes a business.
-This will only have impact to the entity if it has acquired a joint operation.
-AASB 2014-4 Amendments to Australian Accounting Standards - Clarification of Acceptable Methods of Depreciation and Amortisation 30 June 2017 Amends AASB 116 Property, Plant and Equipment and AASB 138 Intangible Assets to provide guidance on calculation of depreciation or amortisation of property, plant and equipment and intangible assets.
-This will only have impact to the entity if there has been a sale or contribution of assets between the entity and its associate or joint venture.
-AASB 2015-1 Annual improvements (2012-2014 cycle) 30 June 2017 Clarifications are made to IFRS 5, IFRS 7, IAS 19 and IAS 34 It is not expected to have any material impact on the entity.
-AASB 2015-2 Disclosure Initiative - Amendment to AASB 101 30 June 2017 This amendment provides clarification regarding the disclosure requirements in AASB 101.
-Minimal impact on reported financial position or performance is expected, if the entity chose to streamline or simplify some notes in the financial statements.
-AASB 2015-3 Amendments to Australian Accounting Standards arising from the withdrawal of AASB 1031 Materiality 30 June 2017 This amendment completes the withdrawal references to AASB 1031 in all Australian Accounting Standards and Interpretations.
+AASB 16 Leases 30 June 2020 Significant revisions to accounting for operational leases on balance sheet by Lessees of property and high value equipment.
+However, exemptions for short-term leases and leases of low value assets will reduce the impact.
+The entity has not yet determined the magnitude of any changes which may be needed.
+AASB 2016-2 Amendments to Australian Accounting Standards-Disclosure Initiative: Amendments to AASB 107 30 June 2018 This amendment clarifies disclosures that enables users of financial statements to evaluate changes in liabilities arising from financing activities.
 It is not expected to have any material impact on the entity.